cran4linux/cran2obs/ReadMe.md

 - osc , interface to OBS
-- R2spec , generates spec files from R packages description
+- R2spec , generates spec files from R packages description R2spec, resp.
+R2rpm use locally installed files to build the spec using a testbuild.
 - rpmbuild , low level rpm build tool, used by R2spec

 ## Scripts